Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-As of November 2022, the Kia Ceed has a better-than-average reliability score of 62%, according to warranty data provided exclusively to us by our commercial partner, MotorEasy.
-This score applies to both the current Ceed and also to previous generations, which is good news if you are considering a used Kia Ceed.
+The Kia Ceed has an excellent reliability score of 93%, according to warranty data provided exclusively to us by our commercial partner, MotorEasy.
+This score applies to both the current and previous generations, which is good news if you are considering a used Kia Ceed.

-The only caveat is that this score is based on relatively few cars, with a total of only 22 claims.
-By comparison, the Vauxhall Corsa also has a score of 62% but based on more than 220 claims, so the data is more reliable.
+The only caveat is that this score is based on relatively few cars, with a total of only 36 claims to date.
+By comparison, the Vauxhall Corsa has a lower score but is based on more than 220 claims, so the data is more reliable.

 Awards